w3c/wot-cg/liaisons.md

 > This is only a draft until a resolution is reached in both WG and CG.
 These will be documented via email.
 > The CG Charter MAY need changes to satisfy the liaison.
 Agreeing on this document implies agreeing on the corresponding CG Charter changes.

 > The content below, until the horizontal line, is composed by the CG based on inputs from the TPAC Joint Meeting, CG Internal Meeting, and Office Hours inputs.
-Please refer to [Original Input](#original-input) for the discussion results form W3C TPAC 2023.
+Please refer to [Original Input](#original-input) for the discussion results from W3C TPAC 2023.

 The WoT WG liaison is categorized based on the nature of collaboration.
 The categories below explain the scope of collaboration.